Comp-coder-4/E-Commerce_Cleaning/00_README.md

 #### Changes made for invalid values in numeric columns:
 **(Screenshots: Img/Replacing Values/Numeric Columns)**

-Exploring the table further revealed the following:
+##### Exploring the table further revealed the following:
 1. **Problem** Prices were unreasonably high
   - E.g. Biography book price was 552.
   - In reality, wouldn't price wouldn't be more than 20
   - **Solution** A variety of categories of products sold.
 Likely not selling expensive products (e.g. expensive sport shop).
 Each product has different prices so cannot replace price values from same table.
-Therefore, for this analysis, I divide Price by 10 and find Price Per Unit based on this value
+Therefore, for this analysis, I divide Price by 10 and find Price Per Unit based on this value (**Imgs/.../Prices**)
 2. **Problem** Some products had wrong category
     - E.g. ID = 166, product = t-shirt, category = "electronics"
     - **Solution**
-      - Use pivot table to find categories each product was in (**Imgs/.../Pivot table (product,categories).png**)
+      - Use pivot table to find categories each product was in (**Imgs/.../Category/Pivot table (product,categories).png**)
       - Identify which products were in wrong categories:
         - Wrong products in Electronics: Basketball, blender, lamp, microwave, t-shirt, vacuum, yoga mat
-      - In Excel main table, make flag column where Category = "Electronics" and product is either "Basketball", "Blender", "Lamp", "Microwave", "T-shirt", "Vacuum" or "Yoga Mat" (**See Imgs/.../Wrong Category FLAG.png**)
+      - In Excel main table, make flag column where Category = "Electronics" and product is either "Basketball", "Blender", "Lamp", "Microwave", "T-shirt", "Vacuum" or "Yoga Mat" (**Imgs/.../Category/Wrong Category FLAG.png**)
-      - Write Excel IF function to make correct Category Column (**See Imgs/.../Correct Category Column.png**)
+      - Write Excel IF function to make correct Category Column (**Imgs/.../Category/Correct Category Column.png**)

+#### Changes made for invalid values in numeric columns:

 ## Data Source